TSDoc

 Example

-import { unstable_TSDoc as TSDoc } from 'nextra/tsdoc'
+import { generateDefinition, TSDoc } from 'nextra/tsdoc'

 <TSDoc

-import type { unstable_TSDoc as TSDoc } from 'nextra/tsdoc'
+import type { TSDoc } from 'nextra/tsdoc'

 type MyProps = React.ComponentProps<typeof TSDoc>

-export default MyProps`}
+export default MyProps`

 />